vtex-apps/store-block-course/course/steps/02_component/en.md

     export default Countdown
     ```

-2. To see you component in the home page, link the theme in one terminal and the app in another.
-Add a `h1` tag inside the component and declare the block on the theme.
+2. Add a `h1` tag inside the component and link it in your terminal, using the command `vtex link`.

     ```diff
     const Countdown: StorefrontFunctionComponent<CountdownProps> = ({}) => {